Odilbek99/cv-project-task/README.md

 # cv-project-task
 ## Introduction
-This repository contains multiple web scrappers built with Python using libraries such as Requests and BeautifulSoup.
-The purpose of these scrappers is to extract information from various websites and save it in a format that can be easily processed for further analysis or use.
+This repository contains multiple web scrappers built with Python using Selenium and BeautifulSoup.
+The purpose of these scrappers is to extract Image from website and save it in a format that can be easily processed for further analysis or use.

 ## Content
 The repository contains the following scrapers:

-  - Scraper for getting product details from an e-commerce website
+  - Scraper for getting product details (brand name,product name,weared cloth and the cloth itself) from website
   - Scraper for extracting a list of valid proxies from a GitHub repository

 ## Requirements